UCL-RITS/intro-to-shell/intro-to-shell/intro-to-shell.md

 * If you close PuTTY and log back in, you'll find your changes to PATH and any aliases you created have gone.
 * You'll need to set them all up again if you want them to work.
-* But if you put them in a login script, they'll be setup every time you log in.
+* If you put them in a login script, they'll be setup every time you login.

 Those dot files
 ---------------

 Remember those hidden files in your home directory?
-At least two of them are actually pretty useful.
+Some of them are actually pretty useful.

 * **.bash_profile** is a script that runs every time you log in to the system
 * **.bashrc** is a script that runs every time you start a new interactive shell
 * It's quite common for .bash_profile to include a command to run .bashrc automatically

-Both of these are already set up for you on Legion, but you can edit them as you like.
+Both of these are already set up for you on Legion, but you can improve them as you like.

 Exercise
 --------

 1. Edit your .bash_profile script in your home directory and include some commands to be run when you log in.
+For example:
   * alias
   * cal
   * echo "Welcome back $USER"
-  * PATH=$PATH:$HOME/scripts && export PATH
+  * PATH=\$PATH:\$HOME/scripts && export PATH

 2. Close PuTTY and log back in.

-3. Now edit .bashrc and start a new instance of bash
+3. Now edit .bashrc to report $SHLVL when you start a new instance of bash

 Archiving and transferring files